lgtanimoto/CulturalCSBytes/API.md

 ##### Redirect

-You may get the following response instead:
+You may get the following response instead, which you can check if the JSON has the `params` field:

 ```
+{
+    redirect: true,
+    route: 'new'
+    params: {
+        practice: true
+    }
-{ redirect: 'new?practice=true' }
+}
 ```

 This means that it's been less than a week since the student last completed an official session.
 The student cannot do another official session; instead, the student must wait a week and must do a practice session instead.